Gå till huvudinnehållet

 Generic knowledge and skills (Portfolio) 12 hp MEPO003

-What does a good display page look like?
+What does a good assessment portfolio in Mahara (a Page) look like?

 • Introduction/profile (very brief info on your background, time of admission, department and supervisors, type of PhD (part time/full time, subject, project)).